LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout-5pt-stencil.rst

    :end-before: _offsetlayout_rajaseq_end
    :language: C++

-This RAJA variant does essentially the same thing as the C-style variant introduced earlier.
+This RAJA variant does the computation as the C-style variant introduced above.

 Since the input and output arrays are distinct, the stencil computation is data parallel.
 Thus, we can use ``RAJA::kernel`` and an appropriate